Qiskit/qiskit/doc/install.rst

     git clone https://github.com/QISKit/qiskit-sdk-py
     cd qiskit-sdk-py

--  If you don't have Git installed, click the "Clone or download" button at the URL shown in the git clone command, unzip the file if needed and finally change into the unziped directory.
+- If you don't have Git installed, click the "Clone or download" button on the `QISKit SDK GitHub repo <https://github.com/QISKit/qiskit-sdk-py>`__, unzip the file if needed and finally change into the unziped directory.

 3.1 Setup the environment
 -------------------------